antonpinchuk/node-jenkins-demo/README.md

 Connecting to remote docker host (in my case docker host on my local machine).
 I used pure docker commands, because Docker plugin’s functionality is limited to implement this.
 If I have more time I would try [docker-build-step](https://plugins.jenkins.io/docker-build-step/).

 This solution is not typical for production systems.
-In the real world in large projects images are being delivered to kubernetes, docker swarm, elastic beanstalk or other cloud platforms like digitalocean or heroku.
+In large projects of real world images are being delivered to kubernetes, docker swarm, elastic beanstalk or other cloud platforms like digitalocean or heroku.
 For smaller projects hosted by VPS you may not needed docker, just upload application artifacts directly via SSH (see article below).

-## Build screenshots
+## Result (screenshots)
 ![Successful Jenkins build](doc/images/image2.png)

 ![Jenkins build log](doc/images/image6.png)

-Run deployed project from container
+Run deployed project from the container

 ![Demo node endpoint](doc/images/image5.png)